k-erdem/web-to-do-application/README.md

     ```

 4. Set up the PostgreSQL database:

+   - Download/install PostgreSQL if not done before.
    - Create a new PostgreSQL database.
    - Update the database connection details in `server/db.js`.

-5. Start the development server:
+6. Run the server:

     ```
     nodemon index
     ```

-6. Navigate to the front-end directory:
+7. Navigate to the front-end directory:

     ```
     cd web-to-do-application/front-end
     ```

-7. Start the front-end:
+8. Run the front-end:

    ```
-   npm run
+   npm start
    ```

-8. Open your web browser and navigate to `http://localhost:3000` to use the application.
+9. Open your web browser and navigate to `http://localhost:3000` to use the application.

 ## Folder Structure